aisthesis/investor-bot/predictors/linreg/10/README.md

 ### Labels
 Growth for varying forecast intervals incremented in powers of 2.
-Same as for `linreg/05`, which established the baseline
+Same as for `linreg/05`, which established the baseline.

 ### Method
 Linear regression with no regularization.